The Eiffel Tower: a bit of history

 Bordering the River Seine, it was the monumental entrance arch to the 1889 World’s Fair and led to the exhibition pavilions set up along the Champ de Mars.

-When completed, the Eiffel Tower was 300 metres tall.
-Today, its height (including antenna) reaches 325 metres tall and still stands today as the tallest structure in the Paris region and France’s second after the Millau Viaduct (343 m).
-It is of similar height to the Chrysler Building in New York City which was built in 1930.
+When completed, the iron tower was 300 metres tall.
+Today, its height (including antenna) reaches 325 metres tall and still stands today as the tallest monument in the Paris region.
+It is France’s second tallest structure after the Millau Viaduct (343 m).
+It is of similar height to the Chrysler Building in New York City which dates from 1930.

 Our pages on the EIFFEL TOWER